markkucler/nft-shuffler/README.md

 ## Usage

 Before running the NFT Shuffler, ensure that you place the initial files into the designated "input" folder.
-While the subfolders within the "input/" folder are not required to follow a specific naming convention, it is crucial that the folder or folders include both an "images" and a "metadata" folder, named exactly as specified.
+While the subfolders within the `input` folder are not required to follow a specific naming convention, it is crucial that the folder or folders include both an `images` and a `metadata` folder, named exactly as specified.
 Also, ensure that both the images and metadata folders contain an equal number of files.

 ```shell
 input/